cartermjones/computer-networking-with-python/README.md

 https://docs.python.org/3/howto/sockets.html

 The code was written using the IDLE IDE, and primarily tested running in IDLE.
-I have also run the scripts in a CLI (Windows 10) with mixed success.
+I have also run the scripts in a CLI (Windows 10).

 <b>The Server Script (server.py) </b>

-Currently the server.py script seems to successfully send files via HTTP to the client, but the file's contents do not appear in the browser - they ARE, however, seen quite clearly in the CLI, and appear to be sent properly.
-Making the file appear in a browser is the current problem that I'm working on.
+The server.py script is capable of serving files to both through the CLI and through a browser.

 In IDLE, it can be run using Run->Run Module (F5).
 In the CLI, it can run this way: